 In term 1 the students will study the early legends and history of Rome.
 The students are first taught the mythological connection to the ancient city of Troy and the foundation of the city by Romulus and Remus.
 The students will then learn about how Rome existed as an early monarchy and the events that led to the dissolution of the monarchical system.
 In the next sub-unit, the students will learn about the founding and the nature of the Roman Republic.
 This includes looking at the social, political and class components of the Republic.
 Moreover, the students will explore various case studies that look into certain events and conflicts that the Roman Republic was engaged in, such as the titanic war between the Republic and its greatest enemy, Carthage.
 As with all classical subjects, there is a comprehensive study of various primary sources.
 The students will be taught how to analyse the utility of the sources, focusing on detecting bias and comparing them to the wider historical context.

-The students are assessed by answering questions in relation to an ancient source and GCSE style 8 mark essay question on a specific case study.
+The students are assessed by answering questions in relation to an ancient source and short essay question on a specific case study.

 A government without a monarch.

 A government body of the Roman Republic made up of aristocrats.